uci-cbcl/ChestXRay/README.md

    split_step1_p3.py is used to split the data in Data_Entry_2017.csv to 3 datasets, generating train.csv (70%), val.csv (10%) and test.csv (20%).

    split_step2_p3.py is only used for upsampling the data in train.csv, resulting in resample_train.csv.
-2. Network training.
+2. Network training, validation and test.

    Use Xray_train.py to train the dense121 network.

-3. Valadation

    Run validation.py and pick the best trained model according to the AUROC.

-4. Test

    Run test.py to get the AUROC on the test dataset.

 3. Heatmap.